 However, this exclusion applies only to the property directly affected, It does not apply to resultant damage and accidental loss to other parts of the property.

-What is Covered? – Resultant Damage
+So, What is Covered?

-This means your insurance policy covers all the resultant damage of a fault at your house, but does not cover the repair of the fault itself.
+This means your insurance policy covers all the resulting damage of a fault at your house, but does not cover the repair of the fault itself.
 Insurance does not cover faults in design or deterioration as this is not an insurable risk.

 1. Rusted pipe bursts and causes water damage throughout house: